 SECURITIES AND EXCHANGE COMMISSION

-Date of Report (Date of earliest event reported): July 6, 2020
+Date of Report (Date of Earliest Event Reported): September 1, 2020

 Town Sports International Holdings, Inc.

 |(Exact Name of Registrant as Specified in Its Charter)|

 |1001 US North Highway 1, Suite 201, Jupiter, Florida||33477|